Body of Joshua Jones, American killed in Ukraine, returned to Ukrainian custody - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

 Clarissa Ward, Mick Krever, and Scott McWhinnie reported from Zaporizhzhia; Dave Alsup reported from Atlanta.
-Amanda Musa, Rob Picheta, Olly Racz, Manveena Suri and Jennifer Hansler contributed reporting.
+Amanda Musa, Rob Picheta, Olly Racz, Manveena Suri, Jennifer Hansler, Andi Babineau and Sahar Akbarzai contributed reporting.